cjacker/opensource-toolchain-fpga/README.md

 Up to this tutorial written, the latest version of iverilog is '11.0', most modern dist already shipped iverilog in their repos, you can install it via yum/apt, and it's not neccesary to build iverilog yourself.

-Here is a brief intro of iverilog usage.
+Here is a brief intro of iVerilog usage.

 **Demo codes**